On Lagrangian fibrations by Jacobians I: Introduction

 \section{Introduction}

-An irreducible holomorphic symplectic manifold is a compact, simply connected, K{\"a}hler manifold $X$ which admits a non-degenerate holomorphic two-form $\sigma$ which generates $\H^0(X,\Omega^2)$.
+An irreducible holomorphic symplectic manifold is a compact, simply-connected, K{\"a}hler manifold $X$ which admits a non-degenerate holomorphic two-form $\sigma$ which generates $\H^0(X,\Omega^2)$.
 Non-degeneracy means that $\sigma$ induces an isomorphism $T\cong \Omega^1$, or equivalently, $\sigma^{\wedge n}$ trivializes the canonical bundle $K_X$, where $\mathrm{dim}X=2n$.
 Let $\pi:X\rightarrow B$ be a proper surjective morphism with connected fibres, with $B$ smooth and $0<\mathrm{dim}B<2n$.
-Matsushita~\cite{matsushita99, matsushita00, matsushita05} proved that the base and fibres must have dimension $n$, the fibres must be Lagrangian with respect to the holomorphic symplectic form, and the generic fibre must be an abelian variety.
-His proof assumes that $X$ is projective, but can be easily adapted to the non-projective case: see Huybrechts' Proposition 24.8 in~\cite{ghj02}.
-In the projective case, Hwang~\cite{h07} proved that the base $B$ must be isomorphic to $\P^n$.
+Matsushita~\cite{matsushita99, matsushita00, matsushita05} proved that the base and fibres must have dimension $n$, the fibres must be Lagrangian with respect to the holomorphic symplectic form $\sigma$, and the generic fibre must be an abelian variety.
+His proof assumes that $X$ is projective, but can be easily adapted to the non-projective case (see Huybrechts, Proposition 24.8~\cite{ghj02}).
+In the projective case, Hwang~\cite{hwang08} proved that the base $B$ must be isomorphic to $\P^n$.
 We expect $B\cong\P^n$ to be true also in the non-projective case, and we will call such a fibration $\pi:X\rightarrow\P^n$ a {\em Lagrangian fibration\/}.

 In~\cite{sawon03} the author described how one might use Lagrangian fibrations to classify holomorphic symplectic manifolds up to deformation.
-All of the known examples of holomorphic symplectic manifolds can be deformed to Lagrangian fibrations (see Beauville~\cite{beauville99}, Debarre~\cite{debarre99}, and Rapagnetta~\cite{rapagnetta07}); in fact, it is expected that Lagrangian fibrations will be dense in the moduli space of all deformations, and this has been proved in some cases (see Gulbrandsen~\cite{gulbrandsen05}, Markushevich~\cite{markushevich06}, Yoshioka~\cite{yoshioka06}, and the author's article~\cite{sawon07}).
-In this article we work towards a classification of Lagrangian fibrations whose fibres are Jacobians of curves.
-To be more specific, let $\mathcal{C}\rightarrow\P^n$ be a family of integral (reduced and irreducible) genus $n$ curves.
-We say that a curve $C_t$ in the family has mild singularities if $C_t$ has a finite number of isolated singularities $p_1,\ldots,p_k$, and the tangent space $T_t\P^n$ surjects onto the product of tangent spaces of the versal deformation spaces of these singularities:
+All of the known examples of holomorphic symplectic manifolds can be deformed to Lagrangian fibrations (see Beauville~\cite{beauville99}, Debarre~\cite{debarre99}, and Rapagnetta~\cite{rapagnetta07}).
+In fact, it is expected that Lagrangian fibrations will be dense in the moduli space of all deformations, and this has been proved in some cases (see Gulbrandsen~\cite{gulbrandsen07}, Markushevich~\cite{markushevich06}, Yoshioka~\cite{yoshioka09}, and the author's article~\cite{sawon07}).